-Waterfalls, geysers, Icelandic farm, tectonic plates, hot springs, northern lights and the stunning highlands – I got to see everything in just one tour: the two-day trip to the Kerlingarfjoll Mountains including the Golden Circle.
-The tour is called Highland Paradise.
+Waterfalls, geysers, Icelandic farm, tectonic plates, hot springs, northern lights and the stunning highlands – I got to see everything with just one tour: the two-day trip to the Kerlingarfjoll Mountains including the Golden Circle.

 We started the trip with the first half of the Golden Circle.
 We explored the UNESCO World Heritage Site Thingvellir National Park, with the Oxararfoss Waterfall, visited the Icelandic farm Efstidalur and listened to the incredible sound of the Gullfoss waterfall.
 In the end of the second day, we watched the eruption of Strokkur at the Geysir Geothermal Area, had a quick stop at Faxi waterfall and walked around crater Kerid while the moon was rising.
 You can find more detailed information about the Golden Circle tour at my blog “Iceland in one day.”